 - or all devices

-For example, if you want to block Melvin's iPhone from accessing Facebook every weeknight from 9 PM to 7 AM(next day), you can create a new rule:
+For example, if you want to block Kids' Laptop from accessing Facebook every weeknight from 9 PM to 7 AM (the next day), you can create a new rule:

-You can pause or delete a rule from the rules detail screen.
-Pause is useful when you want to temporarily disable the rule without having to delete or reschedule the rule.
+You can pause a rule from the rules detail screen.
+Pause is useful when you'd like to temporarily disable the rule without having to delete or reschedule the rule.

 All blocking rules activated by the control buttons will also appear under the Rules listing screen.
 You can also create additional rules on this device by tapping the "+" icon.

 When you receive an alarm, you'll see an option to "Block" under the alarm summary.
 Depending on the type of alarm, you may see multiple options under Block.
 In the following example, you can either block the specific domain or the type of activity (Gaming) altogether.
 Depending on your selection, a new rule will be created.
 You can view and manage the rule on the Rules screen.

 To help you better understand how effective your rules are, we show you statistics about how many flows are hit by a certain rule.
 On the main rules page, you'll see a summary bar at the top of the Rules page showing you the total hit count of all Allow and Block rules.

 Additionally, there is a rule stats section for each rule.
 In addition to telling you how many flows have triggered the rule, this section also shows when the last hit happened.
 You can tap on the "Reset Hit Count" text button to reset the stats for each rule separately.

 Note: If you do not have any port forwardings set up, all incoming requests will be blocked before checking rule hit count, causing the hit count for your blocking rule matching Traffic from Internet to be 0.

 The operational state of network access on a particular device can be determined by multiples rules defined at different layers: